Grey PVC Pipe and Fittings

 PVC pipe and fittings are suited to many applications.
-They are probably the most widely used of all plastic pipe systems in industrial pressure applications and you will find them in the water treatment, swimming pool, cooling, heating, electroplating chemical and process industries to name but a few.
+They are probably the most widely used of all plastic pipe systems in industrial applications and you will find them in the water treatment, swimming pool, cooling, heating, electroplating chemical and process industries to name but a few.

 PVC pipes find their way into many other non-industrial applications.
 You will often find them in lots of domestic locations where PVC is the top material of choice for ponds, hot tubs, pools, home irrigation systems and marine aquariums.
-PVC pressure pipes are often confused with waste pipes.
+PVC pipes are often confused with waste pipes.
 The sizes for sinks, baths, gutters etc. are a lighter weight plastic as they do not need to handle pressure and are not compatible with pressure pipe.

 Video: How to Solvent Weld PVC Pipe